MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/default-domain.md

 Use the following procedure add the default domain setting.

-1. Make a copy of the **web.config** file for the Microsoft Dynamics GP web client installation.
+1. Make a copy of the **web.config** file for the [!INCLUDE[prodshort](../includes/prodshort.md)] web client installation.
 This file is typically found in this location:

 C:\\Program Files\\Microsoft Dynamics\\GP Web Client\\GPweb\\